Seagate/seagate-tools/performance/PerfLine/readme.md

 # Perfline
-This is perfline module that allows to run cortx workloads.
+PerfLine is primarily a CORTX Profiler.
+It has extended capabilities of running different benchmarks and microbenchmarks and other custom workloads in multi-user shared environment.
 It consists of three modules:
-- wrapper - main functionality, report generator, statistic gather scripts
+- wrapper - Executables including report generator, statistic gather scripts
-- webui - web server for presenting workload result and controlling over new workloads
+- webui - Web server based PerfLine UI for interacting with PerfLine
-- ansible playbook - ansible script for fast perfline setup
+- ansible playbook - Ansible based PerfLine Installation

 # Prerequisites
-You can setup perfline from any machine, to setup perfline or deploying perfline on a client, following prerequisites must be satisfied:
+PerfLine can be installed from any machine, To setup PerfLine or deploying PerfLine on a client, following prerequisites must be satisfied:
+1. Choose Machine, from which installation will be performed, It can be any machine(PerfLine wont be installed here unless configured to do so)
-1. Actual version of seagatetools repo downloaded
+2. Latest version of seagatetools repo downloaded
-2. Ansible package installed (ver.
+3. Ansible package installed (ver.
 2.9+)
-3. Choose Machine, from which installation will be performed,
 4. Setup config for cluster nodes
     4.1 Change ./inventories/perfline_hosts/hosts file and set target cluster nodes dns-name/ip.
 Accordingly for nodes and client groups.
- Build machine is an optional to user, if user want to create new build for io-path components on LR2 setup.
+ Build machine is optional to user, if user want to create new build for io-path components on LR2 setup.
     ```
     [nodes]
     srvnode-1 ansible_host=<PRIMARY NODE-FQDN>